 You can manage your cookie preferences for our website or any other websites by using your browser settings.
 Your browser’s ‘help’ function will show you how to do this.
 However, please remember that cookies are often used to enable and improve certain functions on our website.
 If you choose to switch certain cookies off, it could affect how our website works.

-You can write to us at:
+You can contact St Barnabas Hospice by writing to us at:

 St Barnabas Hospice

 Headquarters 01522 511 566

 Service Enquiries 0845 055 0708